Emulated Orders

 )BID_ASK

-(emulated using quote ticks)LAST
+(emulated using quotes)LAST

-(emulated using trade ticks)
+(emulated using trades)

 Emulated orders are subject to the same risk controls as 'regular' orders, and can be modified and canceled by a trading strategy in the normal way.
 They will also be included when canceling all orders.